abhishekshah25/3-layer-Medallion-Data-Pipeline/README.md

 1. Modular Pipeline: The pipeline is modular, allowing easy addition or modification of data sources, transformations and destinations.

-2. Scalability: Leveraging Azure services ensures scalability to handle large volumes of data & varying workloads.
+2. Scalability: Leveraging Azure services ensures scalability to handle large volumes of data and varying workloads.

 3. Automated Workflow: Data movement, transformation and orchestration are automated, thereby reducing manual intervention & potential errors.